clmarr/DiaSim/README.cascade.md

 ## SYMBOLS FOR NON-PHONES:

 Non-phonetic symbols used are each explained in their respective sections below.
+Some example rules here use feature matrices (e.g. "[+syl,+front]" -- a front vowel).
+See the respective section if this notation is unclear.

 ### Null symbol '∅'